mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 for an example.

 > Unfortunately I don't know how long it will take for Vaadin to give up waiting for message in this case and perform a resync.
+I'm assuming 5 minutes, or perhaps it's the same setting governing heartbeats?

+However, neither XHR/WebSockets nor Long-Polling transfer layer can cause the message reordering, since they're both based on TCP/IP.
+Therefore, the only explanation I can see is some kind of race condition on Vaadin server-side, or an unfortunate network timing originating from client performing XHR call and getting a newer UIDL, while WebSocket is busy delivering an older UIDL with a delay.

+However, in this case, the Vaadin client will eventually perform a full resync and should unfreeze, given that the connection is not broken.

 ### Frequent resync requests